Phil242/reverse-besen-API/README.md

 - Understanding how the phone and the wallbox exchange data
 - Replay successfully a past charging command, with an old timestamp without modifying it
 - Stop charging command has been reversed engineered
+- CRC algorithm reversed, understood and implemented
-- Analysed SAE J1772 max control pilot usage for max current.
+- Analysed SAE J1772 max control pilot usage for max current

 #### In Progress:
 - Start charging command reserve on the go
-- CRC algorithm reversed and understood, but needs more checks
 - Reversing the only available firmware for ARM board (unknown model)

 #### TODO: